 The unusual initiative has sprung out of the community and won wide backing from local institutions in response to a recognition, as co-organizer Stuart Farber, M.D., put it, that there is “an elephant in the room”: the population is rapidly aging as baby boomers reach their senior years, and too little has been done to prepare.

 The community forum kicked off on April 28, 2010 with a talk by William Hazzard, M.D., a distinguished pioneer in the field of aging.
 The talk was followed by two community gatherings on Saturday, May 22, and Saturday, June 26, to focus on topics that were generated at that talk.
 Attendees focused on specific topics at each of these gatherings, including:

 Notes from each of the discussions are found by clicking the links above.

 The goal is to work toward the creation of a white paper on a “2020 Vision for Pierce County,” and, ultimately, community action to bring that vision to reality.
 Community facilitators, with relevant skills have been recruited and sponsoring partners will offer support throughout the process.
 The end goal is to initiate projects to realize the vision.

-The project is sponsored by University of Puget Sound’s Civic Scholarship Initiative and community partners, including the Franciscan Health System, L’Arche Tahoma Hope, the City of Tacoma Mayor’s Office, Pierce County Health Department, Pierce County Medical Society, and Tacoma Community House.We are aiming to give the community the reins in determining the future of elder care in Pierce County.
+The project is sponsored by University of Puget Sound’s Civic Scholarship Project and community partners, including the Franciscan Health System, L’Arche Tahoma Hope, the City of Tacoma Mayor’s Office, Pierce County Health Department, Pierce County Medical Society, and Tacoma Community House.We are aiming to give the community the reins in determining the future of elder care in Pierce County.
 Organizers will seek ideas and opinions from the people on the front lines today—those heading into retirement themselves, caring for an elderly family member, or getting ready to shoulder the burden of an over-stretched health and Social Security system.

 If you would like more information, please fill out the form below and someone will contact you.